tsmx/secure-config/README.md

 With `exports` you can pass an array of objects each having a `key` and `envVar` property where:
 - `key` is the name of a configuration item
 - `envVar` is the name of the environment variable to be set with the value of the configuration item
+- both properties must be of type string

 If the configuration item is not at the top level of the configuration JSON, simply pass the full path to it using dotted notation (see example below).